rahulXbarnwal/Soft-skills-Treasure-Hunt-Game/README.md

 - User Authentication and Authorization
 - Login and Signup
 - Level Based Approach
+- User can not jump to levels by changing the URL
+- Each Level is assigned a timing of 5 minutes
+- When user Refreshes the page, Timer will start from where it was left
 - Lot of soft skills assessed
 - Admin Panel for Stats like - Soft Skills, Time Taken, Score Achieved
 - Graphical representation of stats